praF02/anevicon/README.md

 $ anevicon --receiver 93.184.216.34:80 --wait 7s --display-periodicity 400 --send-periodicity 270us --send-timeout 200ms
 ```

+## Questions

+### Why on Rust?
+The [Rust programming language](https://www.rust-lang.org/) lets you describe the set of guarantees about your code using its type system, and what is more, it is a system programming language even without a garbage collector, that is, it gives us bare-metal performance.

+### Why not multithreading?
+Practice shows us that running multiple threads each sending a big amount of packets and run only one thread which does the same work, has equality performance.
+You can make sure of it by running the same Anevicon command twice at the same time.

 ## Cautions
  - The goal of Anevicon is to produce the maximum possible (for the attacking system) load on the specified target address.
 Thereby, this **DOES NOT MEAN** that Anevicon will break **ABSOLUTELY ANY SERVER** while running on your computer.